sigmacoy/sigmacoy/README.md

 # 🚀 About Me

-  • 🎯 Aspiring to be the best competitive programmer in my university. <br>
+  🎯 Aspiring to be the best competitive programmer in my university. <br>
-  • ⚡ I believe that consistent practice, learning from mistakes, and strong fundamentals are the keys to success.
+  ⚡ I believe that consistent practice, learning from mistakes, and strong fundamentals are the keys to success. <br>

 # 🔥 My Skill Set